whyaji/whyaji/README.md

 ## Wahyu Patriaji

-I'm an android developer and Bachelor of Computer Science student at University of Muhammadiyah Malang, currently in semester 6
+I'm an android developer and Bachelor of Computer Science student at University of Muhammadiyah Malang, currently in semester 6, Bangkit 2023 cohort

 ### Contact me! :mailbox: